-There is no information regarding the presence of valsartan in human milk, the effects on the breastfed infant, or the effects on milk production.
-Valsartan is present in rat milk.
-Because of the potential for serious adverse reactions in breastfed infants from exposure to valsartan, advise a nursing woman that breastfeeding is not recommended during treatment with valsartan.
+There is no information regarding the presence of valsartan tablets in human milk, the effects on the breastfed infant, or the effects on milk production.
+Valsartan tablets are present in rat milk.
+Because of the potential for serious adverse reactions in breastfed infants from exposure to valsartan, advise a nursing woman that breastfeeding is not recommended during treatment with valsartan tablets.